ctrl-exec - Security Operations

 1. Take agents offline or isolate them immediately from all network sources.
 The priority is preventing the attacker from using newly-issued certs before recovery completes.

-2. On the ctrl-exec host, regenerate the CA:
+2. On the dispatcher host, regenerate the CA:

 ```bash